CosciaLab/Qupath_to_LMD/README.md

 KeyError is usually because your samples_and_wells does not match your geojson file.
 Check them, they have to be exactly the same.

+(3) Not sure if your .geojson file is the correct format?

+Check the example_input folder in the repository to see how they should look like.